-(11) Move the shaft up and down several times while pressing the brake release button switch to smooth out the grease on the shaft.
+(11) Move the shaft up and down several times while pushing the Joint #3 brake release button to smooth out the grease on the shaft.
 Wipe off excess grease from the shaft.

 When wiping off the excess grease from the upper part of shaft, turn OFF the Controller and remove the arm top cover.